 But I don’t quite qualify exactly under these regulations.
 Are there any other provisions?

 A former spouse who does not meet the eligibility requirements for pension or survivor benefits under Section 814 of the Act may still be entitled to receive a portion of the member’s annuity, if this is provided for in a valid court order (Section 820(b)(2)).
 In addition, P.L.
-100-238 of January 8, 1988 extended eligibility for survivor benefits to former spouses married to Foreign Service member between 9 months and 10 years, provided that the survivor benefit is either elected by the employee or ordered by the court.
+100-238 of January 8, 1988 extended eligibility for survivor benefits to former spouses married to a Foreign Service member between 9 months and 10 years, provided that the survivor benefit is either elected by the employee or ordered by the court.

 A former spouse divorced before 1981 may have entitlement to a pro rata share of pension and survivor benefits in accordance with the provision of P.L.
 100-204, December 22, 1987, and P.L.
 100-238, January 8, 1988.
-While application for these benefits expired June 22, 1990, the Office of Retirement (HR/RET) will review any requests for waiver of this deadline on a case-by-case basis.
+While application for these benefits expired June 22, 1990, the Office of Retirement (GTM/RET) will review any requests for waiver of this deadline on a case-by-case basis.